Lessons from Hollywood

 My thinking with the use of the tagline was that when it comes to interviews and promotions, there is only first place.
 There is only 1 job you and many others are interviewing for.
 There is only one VP or Director position that you and your peers are vying for.
 When it comes to job interviews, there is no silver medal.
 There is only the gold.
 Second place is really the first place loser.

 Must see for Millennia’s and Salespeople

 I know I have missed a number of great lessons from movies.
-Share the movie and the lesson you have learned from your favorite movie in the comments below and in the meantime, see you at the after party.
+Share the movie and the lesson you have learned from your favorite movie in the comments below.

 nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone who is good at something.
 “He has a nasty forkball”.

 If you felt this post was valuable please subscribe here.
 I promise no spam,and “like” us on Facebook, I read all comments below.
 Thank you!